kcaisley/frida/docs/flow.md

 # Presentation
 Discuss the fundamental steps the exist in EDA, and how these can be mapped into a general purpose programming languages.
 I should show some nice example layouts, which I can manually draw to explain how things should be constructed.

+What I won't be talking about:
+- Introducing a new framework.
+This field is super fractured, as few designers can program, and those that can, always want to start their own project.
+- Automatic circuit synthesis.
+This is a very broad unsolved problem, with many niche solutions.
+We may get there one day, but not
+- DRC, LVS, PEX, graphical user interfaces, interaction with Klayout /

+Question: What are the core procedures/components of analog design?
+- transistor device models.
+These are mapped to certain PDKs and provided by the foundary, but aren't virtuoso specific (like the pcells are).
+Recreating pcells isn't that hard, LVS will later tell us if we messed up, and
+- Heirachical arrangement of schmetaics.
+We can do that pretty easily.
+And if we want to do parameterization, code can do this way better.
+You might say we need graphical representations.
+Well verilog systems are way more complicated, and we don't need them there?
+Also, the LVS tools can graphically show you the netlists, and some [people](https://github.com/gen-alpha-xtor/GenAlphaXtorSchematics) are working on adding schematics to vscode.
+- Simulation running.
+We don't need cadence.
+We can view sims in a waveform viewer, and Spectre/Ngspice work fine over the command line.
+Plus we can better track how the testbenching and results are produced.
+- Analysis: Cadence's post processing abiliies are limited anyways, and we normally pull this out into a script.
+- Documentation: Cadence sucks at this.
+We can just use comments.
+- Layout of cells: We can fairly easily recreate transistor pcells.
+And for other devices, like caps and guard rings, we end up often manually creating our own pcells anyways.
+In smaller processes our layouts are fairly regular.
+- Heirachical layout: Building up tiles and arrays is natural in programming languages.
+And we can use some basic templating and grid structures, with basic routing algorithms to manually connect.
+We can track width classes.
+End caps, etc.
+- library management is simply done via packages.

+Of course, design isn't a pipeline.
+It's interactive, so we need to make sure that our code can be run in an ad-hoc manner.
+This is where unit-testing is a perfect fit.
+We also have to make sure that we manage dependencies in the language, to keep build times relatively short.
+And we can use the vscode IDEs features.

 Issues: manual design is tedious, poor/no documentation, no integration with testing software, design isn't a pipeline, it's building of contraints, and tools help us exchange implementing in language systems (classes), trade-offs (composability, runtime)